We deserve better: Healthscope campaign

 Will my hospital close?

 At this stage there are no plans to close hospitals, and the services that you provide are still a vital part of the health system.
-ANMF is working hard with the federal and state governments to keep hospitals open and ensure your jobs are protected through this period of uncertainty.
+The ANMF is working hard with the federal and state governments to keep hospitals open and ensure your jobs are protected through this period of uncertainty.
 Current expectations are that Healthscope will continue to operate as normal while its financial affairs are being reorganised.

 What will happen to patients?